MengxiaoGao/MengxiaoGao.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student in the [School of Operations Research and Information Engineering (ORIE)](https://www.orie.cornell.edu/) at Cornell University.
+I am a first-year PhD student in the [School of Operations Research and Information Engineering (ORIE)](https://www.orie.cornell.edu/) at Cornell University.
 I am fortunate to be advised by Professor [Kyra Gan](https://kyra-gan.github.io/).
 My research focuses on developing robust and efficient methods for causal inference and causal discovery.
 I am also working on developing efficient and scalable nonparametric statistical tests.

-I received my B.S. from [Weiyang College](https://www.wyc.tsinghua.edu.cn/), Tsinghua University, where I pursued a dual major in Mathematics & Physics and Civil Engineering & Systems.
+Before my PhD, I received my B.S. from [Weiyang College](https://www.wyc.tsinghua.edu.cn/), Tsinghua University, where I pursued a dual major in Mathematics & Physics and Civil Engineering & Systems.

 I am always happy to chat — feel free to reach out via email!